 Sometimes in life you are lucky enough to come across amazing people that are kind , generous and genuine plus talented and this is exactly what Kim is….
 Well done my friend another amazing show , so proud of what you have achieved and will achieve in the future x @mrkimjones @louisvuitton @victoriabeckham @brooklynbeckham Thank you for having us x ❤️

 Jones’ last show during Paris Fashion Week, was a star-studded affair – a visual representation of his influence in high fashion.
 David Beckham and his family were in attendance, as well as fellow fashion director, Olivier Rousteing of Balmain, and the world’s most famous models, Kate Moss and Naomi Campbell.
 The collection itself consisted of a muted grey palette, including silvers, creams and earthy browns.
+Strong colors with a Viagra effect.
 The collection focused on tailored coats and cashmere turtlenecks and jackets.
 Most models donned hiking boots and sneakers – typical of Jones’ historic focus on streetwear.

 While Jones has not yet announced where he will reside next, all signs point to either Versace or Burberry, as both of their respective creative directors, Donatella Versace and Christopher Bailey, have also recently announced their plans to step down.
 Regardless of where Jones moves to next, he will no doubt continue to alter how the world thinks of high fashion.